It’s a brand new year. That means it’s time for some new statistics. Today, let’s take a look at the U.S. drowning stats for January 2019.

 |January||Total||Child 4 & Under||Child 12 & Under||Teen||Adult|

 When compared to last year, the category that has improved the most is “children aged four and under.”
-This drowning stat for January 2019 is tied for the lowest this category has even been since USA Swimming first began tracking.
+The drowning stats for January 2019 show this as tied for the lowest this category has even been since USA Swimming first began tracking.

 As you can tell from these statistics, the more information we have, the better.

 These drowning stats for January 2019 were shared with Life Saver Pool Fence directly from USA Swimming.
 USA Swimming is the national governing body for competitive swimming in the United States.
 It is an extension of the United States Olympic Committee.
 In fact, USA Swimming is charged with selecting the United States Olympic Swimming team and any other swimming teams that officially represent the nation.